The Netherlands is the most densely populated country in Europe and housing is a big issue where the provision of homes is highly regulated.

 Sean Whelan meets Sue Lamrani, who has just received a three bedroom apartment from the local authorities after being on the waiting list for two and a half years.
 Whelan also gets the views of Rikki Van Herken of the Kruidenbuurt Residents Association and Professor Cor Dikgraaf of the Institute of Housing Studies.

-An RTÉ News report by Sean Whelan broadcast on 15 January 2001.
+An RTÉ News report broadcast on 15 January 2001.
+The reporter is Sean Whelan.